More Teams for Retreat Planning

 Often, there aren’t enough ladies to form all of these teams, but if you can get enough to volunteer, your job will be so much easier!
 What other teams have you used before?
 Comment below and let us know.

-Printable Scriptures, Questions, and Other Resources for Retreat Icebreakers
+Subscribe and Get Printable Scriptures, Questions, and Other Resources for Retreat Icebreakers

-Save time with these handy lists for your women's retreat icebreakers!
+Subscribe to the newsletter for regular retreat planning tips plus get these handy lists for your women's retreat icebreakers!